joekrom/converterservices/README.md

 In this project a bunch of tools, especially for XML publication, is collected and wrapped in a Java toolbox for simple access.

-*converterservices* can be used as library, can be started as web service, using [sparkjava](http://sparkjava.com/) as framework, or (possibly to be implemented) as a command line tool for pipeline processing.
+*converterservices* can be used as library, can be started as web service, using [sparkjava](http://sparkjava.com/) as framework, or as a command line tool for pipeline processing.

 Check out the [Wiki] (https://github.com/axxepta/converterservices/wiki) to find out more about *converterservices*.